 Identification and evaluation studies and any required treatment plans will be developed by and carried out by or under the direct supervision of a cultural resources professional(s) who meets, at a minimum, the Secretary of the Interior's (SOI) "Qualifications Standards" for Archeology and Historic Preservation (48 Federal Register [FR] 44738-9, September 29, 1983).
+During fieldwork efforts subject to discretionary shovel testing (see Section 6.2.1.3), the goal will be to have an SOI qualified field crew lead who has at least six months of Alaska-specific archaeological experience.
+If SOI qualified personnel with Alaska experience are not available, AGDC will work with SHPO to determine how best to address shovel testing decisions.
 It is recognized in the PA that tribes or other groups may have special expertise regarding places of traditional religious, spiritual, or cultural significance, or Traditional Cultural Properties (TCPs), but these individuals or groups may not meet the SOI Qualification Standards.
 The FERC indicated it will equally consider and incorporate, if appropriate, special expertise into decisions regarding the implementation of the PA, consistent with 36 CFR 800.2(c)(2).